-Formally this site is called "Sunpu Park".
+Formally this site is called Sunpu Castle Park.

-Sunpu Castle was built in 1585 by Ieyasu Tokugawa (1543-1616, one of the most famous warlords) in 1585.
+Sunpu Castle was built by Tokugawa Ieyasu (1543-1616, one of the most famous warlords) in 1585.

-After that, he won the battle dividing Japan in 1600 as the head of Easten Japan army group, then he successed to unify all countries in Japan.
+After that, he won the battle dividing Japan as the head of Easten Japan army group in 1600.

-And he was founded Edo Government in 1603, and became the Shogun.
+He founded Edo Government in 1603, and became the Shogun.

-and moved back to Sunpu Castle in 1607.
+And ieyasu moved back to Sunpu Castle in 1607.